 It also supports the Switch’s dock.
 Providing enough power for video output to your TV.

 Using a 13-inch MacBook Pro for testing we can draw up to 55W from this charger.
 That’s expected, after accounting for efficiency loss.
-The current output was very consistant over time.
-Using up an entire charge of the power bank I didn’t see significant drop in current until the last 5 minutes of charging.
+The current output was very consistent over time.
+Using up an entire charge of the power bank I didn’t see a significant drop in the current until the last 5 minutes of charging.

 Limited Fast Charging With Two or More Devices

 With two or more devices connected the USB-C output drops to 45W.
 And the two USB-A ports share 15W (each gets 5V and they split 3A).
 Which also disabled Quick Charge.